pinobatch/numism/docs/gb_emu_testing.md

 compact video game system to compare and contrast their behavior with that of an authentic Game Boy.
 My main goal is to produce "coins," my term for short test programs to highlight a behavior difference.
 (See [What makes a good coin?] and [Game Boy coin list].)
-Along the way, I'm likely to produce exercisers, or in-depth test ROMs used to research differences, as well as documentation of differences.
+Along the way, I'm producing exercisers, or in-depth test ROMs used to help me document specific differences.

 [What makes a good coin?]: ./good_coin.md
 [Game Boy coin list]: ./gb_coins.md